 Cost: $20/month, $10/year, $240/lifetime

 Similar to Scratch, but with more bells and whistles, Tynker teaches kids basic coding and game creation using a visual block workspace, a character creator, and some fun games that feature characters from several exciting franchises, including Minecraft, Star Wars, and Barbie.

 Tynker is quite popular with schools, as its platform can be taught by teachers without engineering experience.

 Tynker recently acquired Pythonroom to bolster its middle and high school coding offerings.
 Tynker is very popular in schools, and boast of having taught coding to over 32M students worldwide.

 While several of its imitators have released more polished platforms over the past few years, Scratch is the original visual block coding language for kids platform that teaches kids how to make simple 2D games.

-With the upcoming release of Scratch 3.0 this August, Scratch will raise the bar, with exciting new features such as mobile compatibility, new paint and sound editors, and a new extension system that will allow kids to program physical devices, such as micro.bit and web services such as Google Translate.
+Scratch continues to raise the bar with exciting new features such as mobile compatibility, new paint and sound editors, and a new extension system that will allow kids to program physical devices, such as micro.bit, and web services such as Google Translate.

 CodeCombat is a platform for students to learn computer programming while playing through a beautifully rendered RPG style game.